niharikavashishtha/neurl-api/README.md

 ## Things to be done

+### User API key for authorization
+to shorten the URL the POST API call takes JSON in the body request.
+It can be subject to malicious attack i.e. user can flood our system with junk URLs. so we can add API key ID field in the LongUrlDTO to only allow register user to allow adding the URL.

+### Performance testing
+I have'nt done the performance testing yet, but I would like to know, how the caching would improve the performance.
+I would use Apache Jmeter for this.

 ### Cleaning up old URLs
 Old URL entries in the DB are not cleaned up, over the time it will increase DB size We can use spring scheduler (@EnableScheduling) to run a job every day at mid night to check all entries